Akhilesh-ch/details-of-ipl-2023/README.md

 Matches Lost
 Net Run Rate (NRR)
 Total Points
-Submit Button: After selecting the stats you need, click the "Submit" button to view the filtered information for the team.
+Submit Button: After selecting the stats you need, click the "Submit" button to view the filtered information for the team.////